ravrocks/OSTicket/README.md

 * Edited class.forms.php and class.dynamic_forms.php to add function getSearchMethods_custom() and getSearchMethods_custom2() for HQManager and Respective PM in order to select appropriate Project Name

-* The below changes gotogether on addition of any new PM/HQ-PM->
+* The below changes go together on addition of any new PM/HQ-PM->
- 1. Edited class.forms.php Line 4864 to enforce search criteria Project name for PM
+ 1. Edited include/class.forms.php Line 4864 to enforce search criteria Project name for PM
- 2. Edit class.queue.php to fix project list population for particular Project Manager
+ 2. Edit class.queue.php Line 457 to fix project list population for particular Project Manager
  3. Edit class.forms.php  to fix Option to select Project (must option) for any PM except PM from HQ
- 4. Edit class.queu.php to hide unnecessary queues from view of different Managers/Agents
+ 4. Edit include/class.queue.php Line 494 to hide unnecessary queues from view of different Managers/Agents
- 5. Edit advanced-search-criteria.tmpl.php to fix the input boxes for PM/HQ-PM.
+ 5. Edit include/staff/templates/advanced-search-criteria.tmpl.php to fix the input boxes for PM/HQ-PM.

 * Modified class.staff.php and class.user.php to add functionality of password reset maximum attempts(3)